-The Australian Hypnotherapists' Association National Hypnotherapists Register of Australia is recognised by State and Federal Governments, The Psychotherapy and Counselling Federation of Australia (PACFA), Private Health Funds and industry bodies as the premier body for hypnotherapists in Australia since 1949.
+The Australian Hypnotherapists' Association National Hypnotherapists Register of Australia (NHRATM) is recognised by State and Federal Governments, Private Health Funds and industry bodies as the premier body for hypnotherapists in Australia since 1949.
 The purpose of this register is to provide the public with a reliable, up-to-date resource when seeking a qualified hypnotherapist.

-The National Hypnotherapists Register of Australia is maintained by the Australian Hypnotherapists' Accreditation Board which is wholly owned subsidiary of the Australian Hypnotherapists' Association.
+The contemporary social ethos makes issues of accountability and public protection in clinical services particularly important.
+The National Hypnotherapists Register of Australia (NHRATM) is maintained by the Australian Hypnotherapists' Accreditation Board (AHABTM)which is wholly owned subsidiary of the Australian Hypnotherapists' Association.
 The purpose of the Australian Hypnotherapists' Accreditation Board is to accredit appropriately qualified professional hypnotherapists who meet the required standards, and to work toward raising standards and the continuing professionalisation of hypnotherapy as a modality.
 Suitably qualified practitioners are invited to apply for accreditation and inclusion on the register whether in Australia or overseas.

 Each therapist whose name appears on the Register must have demonstrated that he or she meets requirements in Ethics and training standards.
 The Register provides an authoritative guide to the qualifications and standards of training of hypnotherapists in Australia.
 All members listed on the Register have undergone a rigorous application process in which their qualifications, relevant training and supervised experience have been verified.
 It also confirms that they meet requirements for on-going supervision and professional development, and that they belong to a recognised professional hypnotherapy association.